susanwen4no/cmsc388j-final-diary-site/README.md

 **Description:**

 This is a Flask application created for CMSC388J, using the later project code as a base to help build it.
-The CSS and Bootstrap used are currently directly from CMSC388J; code can be found at the [class repository here](https://github.com/CMSC388J/cmsc388j-spring21).
+The CSS and Bootstrap used are currently directly from CMSC388J: [class repository here](https://github.com/CMSC388J/cmsc388j-spring21).

 **Functionality:**